Climate Change Indicators in the United States

 * This graph shows data for the Chicago Standard Metropolitan Statistical Area.

-- Between 1979 and 2010, the death rate as a direct result of exposure to heat (underlying cause of death) generally hovered around 0.5 deaths per million population, with spikes in certain years (see Figure 1).
-Overall, a total of nearly 8,000 Americans suffered heat-related deaths since 1979.
+- Between 1979 and 2013, the death rate as a direct result of exposure to heat (underlying cause of death) generally hovered around 0.5 deaths per million population, with spikes in certain years (see Figure 1).
+Overall, a total of more than 9,000 Americans suffered heat-related deaths since 1979.
 This number does not capture the full extent of heat-related deaths for several reasons (see example figure).

 - The indicator shows a peak in heat-related deaths in 2006, a year that was associated with widespread heat waves and was the second-hottest year on record in the contiguous 48 states (see the U.S. and Global Temperature indicator).